David Mullin: Career

 During 2020–21, he was employed as a Research Infrastructure Advisor by Historic England, where he helped to develop the Research Frameworks Network.

 He is currently employed as an early prehistoric pottery specialist by Wessex Archaeology.

 Other writing

 In addition to his archaeological work, Mullin has published creative non-fiction and poetry.
 He contributed a piece about the significance of the ash tree to the National Museum of Wales magazine Cynfas, had writing included in The Book of Water for Sheffield University's Route 57 Magazine and contributed to two pamphlets published by Nightbird Press.
 He is researching the life and influence of the painter Samuel Palmer and has had a poem about the artist published in Elsewhere: A Journal of Place.
-His poetry has also appeared in Apocalyptic Landscape: Poems from the Expressionist Poetry Workshop edited by Steve Ely (Valley Press) and in Where Meadows journal.
-He was writer in residence at the Special Collections at the University of Bradford and was co-editor of the Journal of the Ted Hughes Society.
+His poetry has also appeared in Apocalyptic Landscape: Poems from the Expressionist Poetry Workshop edited by Steve Ely (Valley Press) and in the journals Where Meadows, Seedlings, Channel Magazine and Black Box Manifold.
+His first poetry chapbook Unmoored was published by Red Ceilings Press in 2026.

+He was writer in residence at the Special Collections at the University of Bradford, was co-editor of the Journal of the Ted Hughes Society and organised Ferlinghetti Day UK 2025.